Amarna M50.14-16: Analysis and Publication (2020-2024)

 Working on Glass Jewellery at the British Museum (2014)

 In early 2014 I carried out a three-month postdoctoral fellowship at the British Museum Department of Ancient Egypt and Sudan, researching items of glass jewellery from New Kingdom Egypt, their manufacture and use.
 The idea for this research was built upon my interest in Late Bronze Age glasses and their manufacture, which developed during my PhD.
 I focussed on a group of objects, the so-called "ear studs" or "ear plugs" from glass frequently found at New Kingdom settlement sites, which I reinterpreted to be beads or amulets, rather than items of ear jewellery.
-The results of this research will be become available in the form of a short monograph, published by Nicanor Books soon.
+The results of this research are available in the form of a short monograph, published by Nicanor Books.

 My PhD Research (2008-2014)